-- In the Contents pane, click the Southern California Critical Habitat layer to select it.
-Right-click the selected layer and click Remove .
+- In the Contents pane, right-click the Southern California Critical Habitat layer and click Remove .

 - Right-click the CriticalHabitat layer and click Zoom To Layer .

 The map zooms in.
-The amount of critical habitat in the San Gorgonio Wilderness is small and mostly near the edges.
+The critical habitat is located mostly near the edges of the wilderness.
 You'll open the layer attribute table to see which species are included.

 - In the Contents pane, right-click the CriticalHabitat layer and click Attribute Table .

-The attribute table for the layer appears.
-Each row corresponds to a feature in the layer.
-Each column, or field, corresponds to a feature attribute such as common name or species type.
+The attribute table for the layer contains three rows.
+Each row corresponds to a feature.
+Each column, or field, is a feature attribute, such as common name or species type.

 To widen a field, hover over the edge of the column heading and drag.